danielbodnar/awesome-stars/README.md

 - [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you'd like.
 - [arkenfox/user.js](https://github.com/arkenfox/user.js) - Firefox privacy, security and anti-tracking: a comprehensive user.js template for configuration and hardening
 - [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.
-- [josh-berry/tab-stash](https://github.com/josh-berry/tab-stash) - Firefox extension to save and restore tabs as bookmarks
+- [josh-berry/tab-stash](https://github.com/josh-berry/tab-stash) - Firefox extension to save and restore tabs as bookmarks.
+Clear your tabs, clear your mind.
 - [alyssaxuu/omni](https://github.com/alyssaxuu/omni) - The all-in-one tool to supercharge your productivity ⌨️
 - [mozilla/geckodriver](https://github.com/mozilla/geckodriver) - WebDriver for Firefox
 - [floccusaddon/floccus](https://github.com/floccusaddon/floccus) - :cloud: Sync your bookmarks privately across browsers and devices